Skip to content

 Portfolio ReviewDo they have launched apps?
 Active GitHub?
 Evidence of shipping?

 Take-Home AssignmentSpeed + quality.
 Full CI/CD.
 Tests that test something.
+Then review it together.

 Session History ReviewJudgment, architecture decisions, evidence they direct (not just accept) AI output